helm/charts/incubator/spring-cloud-data-flow/README.md

 ## Configuration

-The following tables lists the configurable parameters and their default values.
+The following tables list the configurable parameters and their default values.

 ### RBAC Configuration